IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 The stage duration must be larger or equal than the shortest duration of any storage type or any outflows type (both given in the generation data) and multiple of it.
 Consecutive stages are not tied between them.
 Consequently, the objective function must be a bit lower.

 The initial inventory of the ESSs is also fixed at the beginning and end of each stage.
-For example, inventory level on January 1st at 0 h is set for December 31st at 24 h in case of a single stage or June 30th at 24 h and July 1st at 0 h in case of two stages.
+For example, the initial inventory level is set for the 8736 h in case of a single stage or for the hours 4368 and 4369
+(end of the first stage and beginning of the second stage) in case of two stages.

 Scenario
 --------